sepisharif/GIS_task/README.md

 *  The 'distGeo ()' function is highly precise estimation of the shortest distance between two places on a WGS84 ellipsoid (a standard used in cartography, geodesy, and satellite navigation including GPS, GIS).Therefore, it is highly recommended and common method.

 ### Conclusion
 *  Although the accuracy discrepancy in this simple example is not significant, the distances of the coordinates could be used to determine which approach to employ.
-For sites that are close together, the computationally easier spherical Earth methods will suffice.
+For sites that are close together, the computationally easier spherical Earth methods will be adequate.
 However, for points that are far away, the somewhat more complex ellipsoid approaches will produce a superior result.